rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 And I says, "Well, my dad told me to come over and see you and get these checks cashed."

-And he said, "Oh, who’s your dad?"
+And he said, "Oh, whoâ€™s your dad?"
 And I says, "Dick Miller."
 "Oh, Dick Miller from Seldovia that lives in Seldovia?"
 And I says, "Oh, yeah, yeah, yeah."
 "Fine," he says, "well what have you got there?"

 So, anyway, he cashed the checks and, you know, put them in a couple of envelopes and so forth.
-And he said, "Where’s your dad now?"
+And he said, "Whereâ€™s your dad now?"
 I said, "Well, he's over in the -- in the hotel over here."

-And he says, "Well, why isn’t he over?"
-I says, "Oh, he’s awful sick.
+And he says, "Well, why isnâ€™t he over?"
+I says, "Oh, heâ€™s awful sick.
-He’s got a real bad sore throat."
-"Okay," he says, "I’ll go over with you."
+Heâ€™s got a real bad sore throat."
+"Okay," he says, "Iâ€™ll go over with you."
 So we went across the street and he went up and, "Hey, Dick, you know, how you doing?"
-And they talked and dad couldn’t hardly talk, his throat was so messed up.
+And they talked and dad couldnâ€™t hardly talk, his throat was so messed up.

 But I always remember that, you know, Elmer Rasmuson.
 You know he was quite a man.
-How many millions and millions of dollars that he’s donated to Alaska, Alaska’s people, you know.
+How many millions and millions of dollars that heâ€™s donated to Alaska, Alaskaâ€™s people, you know.

 It was something.
 But he was -- that was something to know someone like that -- I mean, meet somebody like that and under those circumstances.